waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Stood at (15, 26) and pressed 'Up'.
   - **Result:** Player was forcibly moved to (15, 25).
   - **Conclusion:** Hypothesis is disproven.
 It is mechanically impossible to simply face tile (15, 25) from (15, 26).
-- Interacting with the Farfetch'd from below at (22, 32) when it is at (22, 31) causes it to disappear.
-(Verified)
-- **New Puzzle State:** After making the Farfetch'd at (22, 31) disappear by interacting from (22, 32), a Farfetch'd reappeared at (15, 29), blocking my path and effectively resetting the puzzle state.
-(Verified Turn 18734)
+- Failed Hypothesis: Interacting with the Farfetch'd at (22, 31) from below at (22, 32) causes it to disappear.
+My subsequent observation of a Farfetch'd at (15, 29) was likely part of a complex reset, as the bird was not there upon returning later (Verified Turn 19010).
+The puzzle likely resets to a despawned state.

 # Process Improvement (Turn 18842)
 - Acknowledged repeated failures to update notepad.
 Will prioritize immediate, small, successful edits to ensure data hygiene before proceeding with gameplay goals.